-Pre-merger HDP and CDH node counts were determined quite differently, with many special exceptions and exclusions.
-We decided to simplify this and simply require a subscription for every node that runs Cloudera software.
-This change will be phased in as customers move to CDP.
+Prior to the merger of Hortonworks and Cloudera in January 2019, HDP and CDH node counts were determined quite differently, with many special exceptions and exclusions.
+We decided to streamline this and simply require a subscription for every node that runs Cloudera software.
+This change will be phased in as customers move to Cloudera Data Platform (CDP).
 The updated definitions are included in the licensed metrics section.

 What’s included in a subscription

 World-class technical support, for a start.
 More importantly, access to an enterprise data platform, built from 50+ open source software projects, that is integrated, tested, optimized, and hardened for enterprise scale, security, and reliability.
 In addition to support and binary access, a subscription entitles a customer to version upgrades, maintenance releases, bug fixes, and security patches.
 And, of course, access to the source code used to build the enterprise data platform software

 When CDP was announced in September 2019, we also announced new cloud-based pricing for both CDP Public Cloud services and the new CDP Private Cloud software.
 Pricing for both is Compute-Based, the industry standard for cloud data management and analytics.